georgeerol/CsvWevApp/README.md

 ---
 **NOTE**

-When uploading a big csv file wait until the message says Upload *yourFilename* Successfully
+*When uploading a big csv file wait until the message says Upload {yourFilename} Successfully*

 ---